 Sweet cherries and strawberries are both used in similar ways.
 They can be eaten whole, added to smoothies or used for deserts.
 Both can be cooked and used in pies.

 The largest difference in the cherries favor is more potassium and vitamin A. The remaining nutrients are a toss up between the two fruits.
-They both contain a similar number of iron, magnesium and vitamin K 5.

 Both fruits contain a wide variety of nutrients beneficial for a healthy nutrition plan.